bmeviauac01/datadriven/docs/en/lecture-notes/ef/index.md

 ## Explicit joining

 The `DBContext` offers the tables as `DBSets`, on which we can perform LINQ operations.
 One such operation is the `join` function.
 Two `DBSets` can be joined via the appropriate foreign key.
-Similar to it's SQL equivalent, the following LINQ expression declaratively describes what we want to get.
+Similar to its SQL equivalent, the following LINQ expression declaratively describes what we want to get.

 ```csharp
 var query =